openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 and pass at least one proctored exam to be eligible to purchase academic credit.

-Proctored exams are indicated with an alarm clock icon in the courseware.
+Proctored exams are indicated with a lock icon in the courseware.

 .. image:: /Images/Proctoring_AlarmClockIcon.png
  :width: 200